kikf/Multiplication-table/README.md

 # Hi this is my first app with nodejs

 ```
-BTW BEFORE CLONING THIS U NEED WRITE ON CONSOLE npm i or npm install
+BTW AFTER CLONING THIS U NEED WRITE ON CONSOLE npm i or npm install

 Options: